mikepred/MAP/memory-bank/productContext.md

 ### Problem Statement

 Many learners find it challenging to grasp the foundational concepts of Natural Language Processing (NLP) and Large Language Models (LLMs) without a practical, hands-on project.
-They need a simple, accessible entry point to understand how text data is processed and analyzed before being used in more complex AI systems.
+Initially conceived as a simple entry point, the `text_analyzer` now also addresses the need for an evolving, intermediate-level educational tool.
+This tool not only demonstrates increasingly complex text processing and analysis techniques but also serves as a tangible record of the learner's journey and applied skills development.
+It helps bridge the gap between basic understanding and the more advanced concepts encountered in self-directed AI engineering education.

 ### Proposed Solution